willief/Rewards_plotting/README.md

   This job will take a snapshot of your node/nodes resources and rewards balance every 10 minutes.
 The data will be appended to `resources.log`.

   Note: Don't forget to comment out or remove this cron job if you no longer need it (in between tests), as it will run indefinitely otherwise.
+  Also remember to remove the resources.log file between runs!

 ### 3. Graph Generation
 - Once you have run for a few hours and have enough data, you can generate the graph.